Community

 Community Peace Service

-The Community Peace Service was created to bring together, train and support Community Peace Keepers and Community Peace Constables in their predominant role helping law abiding community members deal with matters of law within the community and to provide support and help to resolve disputes.
+The Community Peace Service was created to bring together, train and support Community Peace Keepers and Community Peace Constables in their predominant role helping law abiding Members deal with matters of law within their community and to provide support and help to resolve disputes.

 The Community Peace Service is for those who have:

-• A desire to uphold the rule of law
+• A desire to uphold the rule of Natural Law

 • The will to hold those accountable who do wrong.